casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    - SPW combination, related to the *combine* parameter of the tasks **uvcontsub(1)** and **uvcontsub3**.

    - Phase shifting related features and parameters (see task **phaseshift**).

+   - Some CASA tasks have a parameter **excludechans** that inverts the channel specification of fitspw (the channels given in fitswp are excluded from the fitting instead of included).
+This functionality would be provided separately in a helper function.

    - It is expected that additional tests and support will be needed as future work once higher order polynomials and robust fitting